BINF-6310L-8310L-Spring25/Problem_Set_04_Tests_2/README.md

 &nbsp;
 ### Step 3.5 Test for the impact of genotype

 You are curious if genotype has influenced your results.
-Conduct 2 Two-Way ANOVAs using both spaceflight/control and genotype.
+Conduct 3 Two-Way ANOVAs using both spaceflight/control and/or genotype.
 In one do not predict interaction between the variables.
 In the second allow for interaction between the variables.
+Then compare these to the model without genotype.

 Generate and use the AIC table to report the best model.